Wizkid and Justin Bieber perform Essence together for the first time in America

 Little did everyone know that the remix will move on to break records on the international scene with different celebrities vibing to it.

-Nigerians excited as singer Wande Coal and Grammy-winning aritste T-Pain are set to collaborate on new record
+Nigerians excited as singer Wande Coal and Grammy-winning artiste T-Pain are set to collaborate on new record

 PAY ATTENTION: Subscribe to Digital Talk newsletter to receive must-know business stories and succeed BIG!